Samantha Mattheiss

 About Samantha Mattheiss

-Samantha Mattheiss is a mother of three and an Associate Professor of Psychology at Felician University.
+Samantha Mattheiss is an Associate Professor of Psychology at Felician University.
 She holds a PhD in psychology in the area of cognitive neuroscience from Rutgers University, Newark.
-She has served as a Salesian Lay Missionary in Bolivia and has lived in intentional Catholic communities in Philadelphia, PA and Newark, NJ.
-Her research explores the intersection of faith and psychology, with publications in both scholarly and popular journals.
+Her research explores the intersection of faith and psychology, and is published in a range of academic journals.
+She is also the author of a book chapter in an interdisciplinary academic volume, and is currently writing a book on psychology and Catholicism.

 Mother Church, Tota Pulchra